privatenumber/vue-proxi/README.md

      	})
      ]
      ```
-3. Done!
+3. :white_check_mark: Done!
    - The injected data is all available in `this.$$`
      - `this.$$.class`: Class
      - `this.$$.attrs`: Attributes
      - `this.$$.props`: Props
      - `this.$$.listeners`: Event listeners
-   - Event listeners are automatically bound to the Child component
+   - Event listeners and props are automatically bound to the Child component

 ## :beginner: Demos [![JSFiddle Demo](https://flat.badgen.net/badge/JSFiddle/Open%20Demo/blue)](https://jsfiddle.net/hirokiosame/0szwc2uh/)
 The following demo shows you how to set up a parent-child pair to communicate using Voodoo Doll.